-Dyana has recently moved to Raglan to be near her two daughters and five grandchildren and is now focusing on Open Ground, a teaching space at her home in Lily Street.
+Dyana has recently moved to Raglan to be near her three children and nine grandchildren and is now focusing on Open Ground, a teaching space at her home in Lily Street.
 She will be offering classes there in body work and meditation.

 A Passion for Sailing and Other Things

 I’ve lived most of my life around the sea – as a child on my grandfather’s boat around Raglan harbour – right up to my present life of summers cruising around the Hauraki Gulf, up to the Bay of Islands and around Great Barrier with my sisters, father and friends.
 Sailing, swimming, snorkelling and fishing … I’m definitely most at home at sea.